 Well share agreements should define a legal right to groundwater from a registered well.
 A well share agreement is a legal contract between two or more persons and it can be enforced by the courts.
 Not complying with the well share agreement can constitute a breach of contract.

-If you have questions about an existing water well agreement or would like to create a water well agreement then contact the Dunaway Law Group at 480-389-6529 or send us a message HERE.
+If you would like to amend an existing water well agreement or would like to create a water well agreement then contact attorney Clint Dunaway 480-389-6529 or send an email to: firstname.lastname@example.org.